 A miter saw is a tool that is designed to allow you to make cuts at a range of different angles.
 It has a blade that is attached to a swinging arm that can pivot left or right and this then lets you make angled cuts much more easily.
 This is useful for all manner of things, from crown molding, to making picture frames or door frames.

 Unlike Circular Saws and chainsaws though, the miter saw is something that has a slightly more niche appeal and that isn’t quite as well ingrained in the public lexicon.
 So if you were unfamiliar with it, don’t be too hard on yourself!

-But what you’ll find, is that if you’re someone who does a fair bit of DIY or who likes to do woodwork in their own workshop, then a miter saw can make your life much easier.
+But what you’ll find, is that if you’re someone who does a fair bit of DIY.
+Or if you are someone who likes to do woodwork in their own workshop, then a miter saw can make your life much easier.

 Miter Saw Basics

 When looking for your miter saw, there are a few basic points to consider right off the bat.
-For example, there are actually multiple types of miter saw and you need to make sure you’re getting the right one.
+There are actually multiple types of miter saw and you need to make sure you’re getting the right one.

 Compound Miter Saws

-These feature blades that will pivot left and right for your angled cuts and often tilt in a single directly for making bevelled cuts.
+These feature blades that will pivot left and right for your angled cuts and tilt in one direction for making bevelled cuts.
 It gives a better angle variety and can make four basic kinds of cuts that a miter saw is capable of.